 (i) Close the brake enclosure, turn on the environmental conditioning system, and verify the operation of the cooling air system in accordance with the specifications defined in paragraph 7.2.;

 (j) Perform acceleration events to reach different linear speeds (5 km/h, 50 km/h, and 135 km/h) and record residual torque during the acceleration to the set speed and after cruising at the target speeds for 10 seconds (at zero brake pressure).
 An acceleration level of 1 m/s2 for 5 km/h and 2 m/s2 for the other two target speeds shall be applied.
-When the brake test inertia as defined in paragraph 8.1.1. (g) is ≤75 kg/m2, verify that the spinning torque remains between 0 and 20 N·m (excluding the torque absorbed by the dynamometer bearings).
-When the brake test inertia as defined in paragraph 8.1.1. (g) is >75 kg/m2, verify that the spinning torque remains between 0 and 40 N·m (excluding the torque absorbed by the dynamometer bearings).
+Verify that the spinning torque remains between 0 and 20 N·m (excluding the torque absorbed by the dynamometer bearings).
 If the spinning torque exceeds these values, repeat the procedure after checking again the BRO, running clearance (including thermocouples wiring), and brake bleed, in that order of diagnosis.
-In case the spinning torque for the brake under testing exceeds the limits defined in this paragraph, the test is invalid;
+In case the spinning torque for the brake under testing exceeds 20 N·m, the test shall be invalid;

 (k) Repeat the first brake event of the WLTP-Brake cycle ten times to verify data collection, test parameters, brake test inertia, and overall system operation;